ToriiX/SQL-Art_Paintings/README.md

 ## Famous Paintings Data Tables, Project in MySQL

-In this project, I used the data "Famous Paintings" downloaded from Kaggle (https://www.kaggle.com/datasets/mexwell/famous-paintings) to practise my SQL skills in MySQL.
+#In this project, I used the data "Famous Paintings" downloaded from Kaggle (https://www.kaggle.com/datasets/mexwell/famous-paintings) to practise my SQL skills in MySQL.

-I utilised Python to upload the data to the Database in MySQL efficiently.
+#Python was to upload the data to the Database in MySQL efficiently.
 See own deposit for code.

-In this small project, I looked at the artists and works represented in the data, as well as styles, subjects, specific sizes and prices.
+#I looked at the artists and works represented in the data, as well as styles, subjects, specific sizes and prices.
 In the end, I took a better look at the American artists represented, and what work can be viewed in the US.

 Some of the takeaways: